VMBlakelock/destination-date-night/README.md

 ## Credits and References

-Personal credits go out to the following
+Personal credits go out to the following people
-- Spencer Barriball for the assistance and guidance in the building of Javascript functions, commented accordingly within the code.
+- Spencer Barriball my mentor - for the assistance and guidance in the building of Javascript functions, commented accordingly within the code.

 Web References
 - [codeahoy](https://codeahoy.com/javascript/2019/10/12/==-vs-===-in-javascript/#:~:text=The%20difference%20between%20%3D%3D%20and%20%3D%3D%3D%20is%20that%3A,the%20two%20variables%20being%20compared)
     - The Codahoy website 2019 references: *' === does not do any type conversion (coercion) and returns true only if both values and types are identical for the two variables being compared.'*

 Tutor Support
 - Tim from tutor support advised on a security issue I had during the creation of my Google Map JS API.
-I was getting emails from Google saying my site was possible being comprimised.
-This was due to the API key being visable.
+I was getting emails from Google saying my site was possibly being compromised.
+This was due to the API key being visible.
-Tim recommended that this maybe something to try to stop the emails and sent me a link to the "keyHelper" created my Matt Rudge of Code Institute that would obfuscate my API key.
+Tim recommended that this maybe something to try to stop the emails and sent me a link to the "keyHelper" created by Matt Rudge of Code Institute that would obfuscate my API key.
 I thought this was a great thing due to the added security to my site - therefore I decided to add it into my JS file on the project. [githubkeyhelper](https://github.com/Code-Institute-Org/key-helper)